Establish a scholarship fund and change a story.

 Step 3: Administration of Scholarship Funds

-If you would prefer your scholarship be awarded to a student attending a four-year university, you may specify your fund as a transfer scholarship fund or as a scholarship directed to the school of their choice.
-Transfer scholarship awards are presented to top WCF scholars who graduate from Bevill State-Walker College Campus and are transferring to a four-year university to complete their studies.
+If you prefer your scholarship be awarded to a student attending a four-year university, you may specify your scholarship donation be sent to the school of the recipient’s choice or you may donate a transfer scholarship.
+Transfer scholarship awards are presented to top WCF scholars who graduate from Bevill State-Walker College/Jasper Campus and are transferring to a four-year university to complete their studies.